Am1lton/Projeto-POO/README.md

  - ## Player Movement
    Surprisingly for me, coding the player movement was by far the most challenging task.
 Working with unity physics and getting collision to work how I want was so time consuming that I've decided not to use unity physics on the dash and bouncing ball scripts, which has led to even more headache in the future.

-   Maybe next time I make a movement script I'll think about using something I learned called "Move and Collide", from what I've seen so far I'd  use physics functions to project my character in the direction of the movement and correct it's movement in case of collision, effectively "sliding" through surfaces.
+   Maybe next time I make a movement script I'll think about using something I learned called "Collide and Slide", from what I've seen so far I'd  use physics functions to project my character in the direction of the movement and correct it's movement in case of collision, effectively "sliding" through surfaces.
 It seems very complicated but I like having so much control over how my character move and interact with the environment.

 - ## Enemy
 	The enemies were simple enough, I reused some things/ideas from the player movement but adapted to the enemies ledge and wall checks.